James-Durant/fisher-information/README.md

 # fisher-information
-A framework for applying the Fisher information to neutron reflectometry.
+A framework for applying the Fisher information metric to neutron reflectometry.

 ## About The Project
 To do